News & tips

 You can see the bar plot for book names against their prices.

 You can also execute SQL queries in Power BI to retrieve the data that you want from SQL Server databases.
-To do so, while connecting to SQL Server database, go to “Advanced Options” and then type your query in the query window.
+To do so, while you connect SQL Server database, go to “Advanced Options” and then type your SQL Server query in the query window and click ok.
 For instance, the following query selects all the records from the Books table of the BookStore database.

 In the output, you will see all the records from the Books table as shown below.

-You can click the “Load” button to load these records into Power BI.
+You can click the “Load” button to load these records into Power BI, straight rom your SQL Server.